-Research takes a new approach to identifying 'food deserts'February 15th, 2013 in Health /
+Research takes a new approach to identifying 'food deserts'February 15, 2013 in Medicine & Health / Health

 (Medical Xpress)—University of Cincinnati-led research takes a new direction in examining the availability of healthy foods for urban populations by examining the commuting patterns of its residents.

 This new approach to identifying so-called food deserts, now published online, will appear in the May journal of Health and Place.

 Neighborhoods without access to stores that provide healthy food options – such as fresh fruits and vegetables – are often labeled as food deserts.
 However, current methods for determining which neighborhoods have access to nutritious foods focus only on where residents' homes are located, and not where people move through the course of the day.

 In an article led by Michael Widener, a UC assistant professor of geography, researchers calculated a new way to pinpoint food deserts by factoring the commuting patterns of residents.

 Focusing their examination on Cincinnati and using transportation data from The Ohio-Kentucky-Indiana Regional Council of Governments (OKI), they found that residents in certain transportation analysis zones had better access to supermarkets, thanks to their commutes, compared with just factoring in locations of homes.

 In other words, some people who reside in food deserts could still pick up healthy foods like fruits and vegetables on their way home from work, as their access to supermarkets increases because of their other daily travel plans.

 The paper also points to an American Community Survey which found that 71 percent of workers 16 and older in Cincinnati are lone commuters to work.
 However, the current study did not identify whether commuters who resided in food deserts were actually purchasing the healthier foods carried by supermarkets.